chronark/swapchain/docs/docs/product-documentation.md

 The system communicates with the user via a user interface (UI).
 React.js will be used to create a basic frontend.

-// Screenshots with explanation - to be added

 Furthermore, the user might use Swapchain's service via a command-line tool through any command prompt.

 ### 2.2.
 Design decisions